NoahFinberg/djangostarterproject/README.md

 # creates new postgres db
 heroku addons:create heroku-postgresql:hobby-dev

 # sets the SECRET KEY in production.
 You'll need to generate one.
+You can use - [https://djecrety.ir/](https://djecrety.ir/) or [https://miniwebtool.com/django-secret-key-generator/](https://miniwebtool.com/django-secret-key-generator/) if you'd like.
 heroku config:set SECRET_KEY='replace me with a generated secret key'

 # deploy to Heroku
-git push heroku master
+git push heroku main
-heroku ps:scale worker=1
 heroku open
 ```
 Congrats!
 You now have a pretty great starting point for your Django project.